 Range Operating Procedures

 The following procedures would be implemented to maximize the ability of Navy personnel to recognize instances when marine mammals are in the vicinity.

-- Marine mammal observers will be responsible for informing the Test Director of any marine mammal that may need to be avoided, as warranted.
+- Observers will be responsible for informing the Test Director of any marine mammal that may need to be avoided, as warranted.